-Bill Wilson was the co-founder of Alcoholics Anonymous and that is the universal phrase that we use in AA to identify ourselves to fellow members.
+Bill Wilson was the co-founder of Alcoholics Anonymous and the phrase, “are you, by any chance, a friend of BW?” has become the universal way to identify ourselves to other members.
 My license plate, “FRNDOFBW” is a shortened version and I’ve had many interesting encounters with people who have understood what it means.

 Another adventure of note was when I was at a Stop sign waiting for a large vehicle on the main road to turn into the street I was on.
 I felt like it didn’t have enough maneuvering room so (without looking in my rear view mirror) I backed up.
 BAM !
 I’d hit something and when I got out to look I was aghast to see that it was a Sheriff’s car.
 You can imagine how I felt!

 The Sheriff’s deputy turned out to be a really nice guy.
 He had seen that I was trying to give the other driver a little more room, and, since there was no damage, he didn’t charge me with anything.
 “Just be sure to look in your mirror next time”, he said.